merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 All other rules use 1 thread by default.

+Notice: if you want to use multiple threads, don't forget to include `--cores` in your snakemake command line.
+For more information, refer to [this section](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads) of the snakemake documentation.

 ## A note on cluster-config

 This note is here mainly for documentation of the code, and for those of you who are interested in snakemake.
 The reason we decided not to use the [cluster configuration](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) file to control the number of threads per rule, is becuase certain software require the number of threads as an input (for example `megahit` and `anvi-profile`), but the cluster config file is not available for shell commands within snakemake rules.
 To bypass this issue we simply put the threads configuration in the `config.json`, thus available for the user to modify.